Cardinal-Cryptography/contracts/upgradability/set_code_hash/efficient_address_store/README.md

 #### Migrating

-In many cases, just setting a new code hash won't be enough to achieve a desired behavior, we might want to perform some additional actions after the upgrade, so the state of our storage with match with the logic of the new code.
+In some cases, old state won't match the logic of the new code, so we might want to perform some additional steps after the upgrade.

-In such a case we might want to provide a method `initialize` or `migrate` which will need to be called right after the upgrade.
+In such a case we might want to provide a method `initialize` or `migrate`, which will need to be called right after the upgrade.

 With the code of our new `efficient_address_store` contract we would expect our storage to keep only one copy of each address, but right after the upgrade this might not be the case: the old code did not follow this rule.
-To enable us to fix the old storage, new code provides `migrate` method, which will erase the unnecessary copies.
+To enable us to fix the old storage, new code provides `migrate` method, which will erase unnecessary copies.

 #### Instructions
 - Build and deploy the `address_store` smart contract.